michaelneale/goose-perception/INTERFACE_MODES.md

 ## Feedback

-The hybrid interface system is designed to make Goose more accessible and less intrusive while maintaining all its powerful features.
-Try different modes and see what works best for your workflow!
+The interface mode system is designed to make Goose more accessible and less intrusive while maintaining all its powerful features.
+Choose the mode that works best for your workflow - minimal menu bar for productivity or full floating avatar for the complete AI companion experience!